eProsima/vulcanexus/docs/rst/tutorials/core/deployment/dds2vulcanexus/dds2vulcanexus_ros2idl.rst

     apt-get install nano
     nano ParticipantEntitiesInfo.idl

 In the nano editor, paste the copied IDL information.
-Due to reserved words in FastDDS operation, there is a small modification we need to apply, which will be deleted later in the automatic operation of our program.
+Due to reserved words in Fast DDS operation, there is a small modification we need to apply, which will be deleted later in the automatic operation of our program.
 Inside the IDL file, replace the line :code:`rmw_dds_common::msg::Gid gid;`` with :code:`rmw_dds_common::msg::Gid _gid;`, that is, add an underscore before gid since gid is a reserved member name.
 Then, save and exit by pressing :code:`Ctrl+X`, then :code:`Y` and :code:`Enter`.
-This is the IDL file we will use to create the datareaders and datawriters.
+This is the IDL file we will use to create the DataReaders and DataWriters.
 To create the necessary code, we will use a tool called `Fast DDS-Gen <https://fast-dds.docs.eprosima.com/en/latest/fastddsgen/introduction/introduction.html>`_.
-This tool will automatically generate the necessary code to create the datareaders and datawriters.
+This tool will automatically generate the necessary code to create the DataReaders and DataWriters.
 To generate the code, run the following command:

 .. code-block:: bash

     fastddsgen -example CMake -typeros2 ParticipantEntitiesInfo.idl

-Now, we have the full code we need to create the datareaders and datawriters.

 Option 2: Mangled ROS 2 IDL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A different approach is to use the mangled ROS 2 IDL directly.
 To do so, in the monitor, go to *View->Revert ROS 2 Demangling* to recover the IDL as received by the monitor, then in the IDL view, right-clicking on the screen and selecting *Copy* will allow us to copy the full IDL information into the clipboard.
 We can then paste this information into a new file, which we will name `ParticipantEntitiesInfo.idl`.
-First we will create the file, then open it with the program nano (any other program to pen the file may be used).
+First we will create the file, then open it with the program nano (any other program to open the file may be used).
 To do so, run the following commands:

 .. code-block:: bash